 Tunia was the name of the most important God in the Etruscan pantheon; the name is given to the domaine in hommage to the earth upon which it is situated, the Val di Chiana in the province of Arezzo.

-Tunia works in organic viticulture in both the vineyards and in the cellar, without adding any oenological products to the vinification except for a small quantity of sulphites at bottling.
+Tunia is certified organic and the work in the cellar is done without the addition of oenological products except for a small amount of sulfites at the time of bottling.

 Classic Method sparkling.
 Non-filtered.
 Dosage is juice left over from harvest for refermentation in bottle.
 Small quantity of wine has been aged under skin-contact.

 Chiassobuio Sangiovese (90%), Colorino (5%) & Canaiolo (5%)

 The nose is wild with savoury dried summer fruit – red cherries, and red currants.
 Dried roses and juicy red plums are intwined on the palate, with rustic tannins full of iron and blood finishing the palate.